ionos-cloud/ionosctl/docs/subcommands/Compute Engine/server/create.md

 You cannot set the CPU Family for VCPU Servers.

-Required values to create a Server of type ENTERPRISE:
+Required values to create a Server of type VCPU:

 * Data Center Id
 * Cores